cebustama/ALWTTT25/Documentation~/Band.md

 ## 💔 Cohesion
 - `Cohesion`: Acts as Band-wide HP.
   - Dropped by stress, conflict, bad gigs, or event outcomes.
-  - If it reaches 0, the band breaks up and the run ends.
+  - **If it reaches 0, the band breaks up and the run ends.**

 Replenished by:
 - Positive events
-- Gig synergies
+- Gig synergies and final results
 - Rehearsal actions

 ---